fdegalez/lncrna_PutOrtho/README.md

 The **second sub-table** brings the same information for the orthologous lncRNAs of the target species.

-The **last sub-table** brings the information of orthologous stricto sensu, that means:
+The **last sub-table** brings the information of orthology stricto sensu, that means:
-- the type of orthology (see figure "Outputs shared by the first two methods")
+- the type of orthology (see figure "Shared outputs by the first two methods  ")
 - the type of conservation of the orientation (class and group, see method1_strandManagement.png)

-### 2- configuration.bash
+### 2) Second method : Configuration

 The second module of the workflow allows the search for potentially orthologous lncRNAs between species by considering configuration with the associated PCG (here we consider lncRNA-PCG couple).
-To understant how the configuration is calculated, you can look at the [FEELnc documentation](https://github.com/tderrien/FEELnc).
+To understand how the configuration is calculated, you can look at the [FEELnc documentation](https://github.com/tderrien/FEELnc).

 <div align="center">